Mind the map! Accounting for existing map information when estimating online HDMaps from sensor

-The final scenario we consider is one where we have access to old maps that used to be accurate (see Fig.~\ref{fig:scenario3}).
-As noted in Sec.~\ref{sec:minimalist}, it is fairly common for painted markers like pedestrian crossings to be displaced from time to time.
+The final scenario we consider is one where we have access to \textbf{old maps that used to be accurate} (see \cref{fig:scenario3}).
+As noted in \cref{sec:minimalist}, it is fairly common for painted markers like pedestrian crossings to be displaced from time to time.
 Furthermore, it is not uncommon for cities to substantially remodel some problematic intersection or renovate districts to accommodate traffic increase by a new attraction \cite{plachetka2020terminology}.

-It is therefore interesting to use HDMaps that are valid on their own but differ from the actual HDMaps in significant ways.
+It is therefore interesting to use existing HDMaps that are valid on their own but differ from the true HDMaps in significant ways.
 These maps should often appear when the HDMaps are only updated by the maintainer every few years to cut down on costs.
-In that case, the available maps would still provide some information on the world but might not reflect temporary or recent changes.\\ \textbf{Implementation}\quad We approximate this by applying strong changes to existing HDMaps in our \textbf{Scenario 3a}.
-We delete 50\% of the pedestrian crossings and lane dividers in the map, add a few pedestrian crossings (half the amount of the remaining crossings) and finally apply a small warping distortion to the map.
+In that case, the available maps would still provide some information on the world but might not reflect temporary or recent changes.

+\textit{Implementation } We approximate this situation by applying strong changes to true HDMaps in our \textbf{Scenario 3a}.
+We delete 50\% of the pedestrian crossings and lane dividers, add a few pedestrian crossings (half the amount of the remaining crossings) and finally apply a small warping distortion to the map.

 However, it is important to note that a substantial amount of the global map will remain unchanged over time.
-We account for that in our \textbf{Scenario 3b}, where we study the effect of randomly choosing (with probability p=0.5) to consider the real HDMap instead of the perturbed version.
+We account for that in our \textbf{Scenario 3b}, where we randomly choose (with probability p=0.5) to keep the true HDMap instead of the perturbed existing HDMap.

-\section{MapEX: Accounting for EXisting maps}
+\section{MapEX: Accounting for EXisting Maps}

-We propose MapEX (see Fig.~\ref{fig:overview}), a novel framework for online HDMap estimation.
-It follows the standard query based online HDMap estimation workflow \cite{liu2022vectormapnet, liao2023maptr} and processes existing map information thanks to \textbf{two key modules}: a \textbf{map query encoding module} (see Sec.~\ref{sec:query}) and a \textbf{pre-attribution scheme} of predictions and ground truths for training (see Sec.~\ref{sec:matching}).
-We also propose an optional change detection module in Appendix \ref{app:change} for cases where true maps are mixed with perturbed maps as in our \textbf{Scenario 3b}.
+We propose MapEX (see \cref{fig:overview}), a novel framework for online HDMap estimation.
+It follows the classic query based online HDMap estimation framework \cite{liu2022vectormapnet, liao2023maptr} and processes existing map information thanks to two key modules: a \textbf{map query encoding} module (see \cref{sec:query}) and a \textbf{pre-attribution} of predictions to known ground truth correspondences for training (see \cref{sec:matching}).
+We also discuss an optional change detection module in Appendix \cref{app:change}.
 Since our implementation is built upon the state-of-the-art MapTRv2 \cite{liao2023maptrv2}, it will translate to most methods \cite{liu2022vectormapnet, Ding_2023_ICCV, liao2023maptr}